 Advances in aviation have always involved a lot of guesswork with a slide rule and in 1947 they guessed right and broke the sound barrier with the X-1.
 Something else also happened in 1947 . . . it was the dawn of the modern UFO era.

 Now let's take a step further back in time and examine a couple of startling examples of man getting it wrong and what it says about us.
 The flat Earth model of our home planet was a misconception that stayed with us for far too long, some fools even clinging to it into the 20th century.
 And while some cosmologists, like Pythagoras of Samos and Parmenides of Elea, figured out the Earth's spherical nature more than 2000 years ago, their ideas weren't widely known in a pre-printing press world.
-Most people thought the world was flat and that was the case until less than a handful of centuries ago.
+Most people thought the world was flat and that was the case until a handful of centuries ago.

 We find another striking example of this two-dimensional thinking in the arts.
 Filippo Brunelleschi created the first known paintings demonstrating the concepts of linear perspective and vanishing points in Florence, Italy.
 He showed artists for the very first time how they could paint their paintings and make three-dimensional objects in them look just like a mirror would reflect them.
 Before long, the principles of linear perspective became the standard, an artistic tool used to this day for presenting realistic renderings.

 And when did Brunelleschi come to this revelation?
 1425!
 That's 1425 A.D.!
 Man had been creating images on flat surfaces since the days of the caveman.
 Carbon dating of the cave paintings at Lascaux in France tell us they are 36,000 years old.
 It's funny if you think about it . . . the ancient Egyptians could build the Great Pyramids but they couldn't draw them properly!